hrydgard/ppsspp-site/docs/development/psp-internals/psp-development.md

 ### Organize your data in a PSP-friendly way

-* Use native vertex formats of the PSP GPU.
+* Use native vertex formats of the PSP GPU - no runtime conversion.
-* Use triangle strips.
+* Use triangle strips exclusively for heavy geometry.
 If you are writing raw display lists, there's a trick to draw multiple triangle strips very cheaply: Just write PRIM commands, one after another, without re-specifying the vertex buffer pointer - it gets auto-incremented!
 You can do this with indexed draws too (in which case it's the index pointer that increments appropriately), but be aware that when you use indexing, the PSP GPU has a performance penalty.
+NOTE: You can precompile this list of PRIM and call it from your main display list.
 * Textures can be read directly from main memory with good performance.
 Do not stream like on the PS2.
 If you draw a lot with one single texture it may be worth putting it in VRAM (though I am not really sure about that).

 ### Draw in a PSP-friendly way